Insulin glargine

 Pharmacokinetic properties

-In healthy subjects and diabetic patients, insulin serum concentrations indicated a slower and more prolonged absorption resulting in a flatter time-concentration profile after subcutaneous injection of insulin glargine in comparison to insulin glargine 100 units/ml.
+In healthy subjects and diabetic patients, insulin serum concentrations indicated a slower and much more prolonged absorption and showed a lack of a peak after subcutaneous injection of insulin glargine in comparison to human NPH insulin.
+Concentrations were thus consistent with the time profile of the pharmacodynamic activity of insulin glargine.
+Figure 1 shows the activity profiles over time of insulin glargine and NPH insulin.

 Biotransformation